sunjinny/Emotional_Speech_Animation_Generator_Android/README.md

   AvatarAnimation avatarAnimation = new AvatarAnimation(fragment);
   ```

-- If a new animation data `.xml` is given by the server, set the animation by `InputStream` data.
+- If a new animation data `.xml` is given by the server, receive it as `InputStream` data and set the animation.

   ```
   avatarAnimation.setAnimation(..);
   ```

-- Play a new audio corresponding to the animation data.
+- Play a new audio corresponding to the animation.

 - Update the animation by getting the current audio timing.